rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 # Millennialism

-Millemmialism is a [modern view](index.md) concerning a future utopian period prior to the final eternal state  (last judgment).
+Millemmialism (or Chiliasm) is a [modern view](index.md) concerning a future utopian period prior to the final eternal state  (last judgment).
 This is a common view in modern Christian denominations (especially in the west).
-To be clear, this is not an [ancient view](../ancient-views/index.md) although there was traces of chiliastic ideology in the ancient world.
+To be clear, this is not an [ancient view](../ancient-views/index.md) although there were traces of chiliastic ideology in the ancient world.

 ## χίλια ἔτη (chilia etē)